 Persona & Shadow Archetypes

-Bruce Wayne/Batman Personality Type & Traits
+Bruce Wayne – Batman Personality Type

-Most successful and wealthy people are competitively minded, they also tend to be higher in aggression, more assertive and less likely to avoid confrontation, perhaps to even seek it out.
+Most successful and wealthy people are competitively minded.
+They also tend to be higher in aggression, more assertive, and less likely to avoid confrontation, perhaps to even seek it out.
 These traits are more associated with being low in agreeableness.

-He is high in trait openness, this trait is connected to intelligence, openness of mind, interest in art/aesthetics and ideas.
-Batman often has to compensate for his lack of super powers by outsmarting his adversaries, and of course using his high tech weapons and gadgets.
+He is high in trait openness.
+This trait is connected to intelligence, openness of mind, interest in art, aesthetics and ideas.
+Batman often has to compensate for his lack of super powers by outsmarting his adversaries, and, of course, using his high-tech weapons and gadgets.